msillano/tuyaDAEMON/tuyaDAEMON/README.md

  _To manage such a rapidly changing environment, I choose to use a data structure in **tuyaDAEMON** to describe individual devices and single datapoint capabilities, so that all operations that are actually not managed or bogous can be intercepted and not sent to the device, giving stable and reliable operations with no surprises.
 And if the evolution of the SW offers us new features, it is easy to update the behavior of tuyaDAEMON._

  _To enable HI-LEVEL communications with Tuya-cloud you must use the [tuyaTRIGGER module](https://github.com/msillano/tuyaDAEMON/tree/main/tuyaTRIGGER) which uses an alternative communication mechanism with the devices._
-_This allows [fast and reliable](https://github.com/msillano/tuyaDAEMON/wiki/tuyaTRIGGER-info) two-way communication of commands and events even with all devices not reachable via MQTT from the `tuyapi` library (WiFi sensors, IR controls, etc.)._
+_This allows [fast and reliable](https://github.com/msillano/tuyaDAEMON/wiki/tuyaTRIGGER-info) two-way communication of commands and events even with all devices not reachable via MQTT from the `tuyapi` library (WiFi sensors, IR controls, etc.)._<br>
 _**The use of tuyaDAEMON + tuyaTRIGGER guarantees the user that in any case all Tuya devices can be integrated.**_

 ### applications